symfony/symfony-standard/README.md

 ---------------

-Once you've downloaded the standard edition, installation is easy, and basically involves making sure your system is ready for Symfony.
+Once you've downloaded the standard edition, installation is easy, and basically involves making sure your system is ready for Symfony2.

 ### a) Install the Vendor Libraries